Keyspan Remote Control for AMPS

 I use the Keyspan EZ Presenter by Tripp Lite, which you can easily find on Amazon or other online retailers.
 I like it for a few reasons: it's relatively small, it has enough buttons to cover all the basic functions I care about (but not so many I have to hunt around for the right key), it's only about $30, and it's RF (radio frequency, unlike most remotes, which are IR, or infrared, which requires a direct line-of-sight between your remote and the receiver).
 I've also tried the Express PC Media Remote by MobileEdge, which works about the same.
 It's just personal preference — the Keyspan has one more button, and they have a more substantial press to them.

 These media remotes are basically mini keyboards, except, instead of having all the letters and numbers and special keys, they only have a few keys.
 The Keyspan is designed to be used for PowerPoint, so its buttons send the signals you would use most often while giving a presentation.
 The Express PC Media Remote is designed to be used with media players, like iTunes and Windows Media Player, so it has the buttons that correspond to keyboard shortcuts for those programs.
 In either case, you need a piece of software that will convert those key presses to AMPS shortcuts.
 I've done that, and I'm happy to share my software.
-To download it, just click the icon below, which will take you to my Google Drive for download.
+To download it, just click the icon below.
+Because it's an unknown executable file, your browser may warn you and require you to click a button to accept the download.
 I make no guarantees about the quality or utility of this software.
 Use at your own risk (though I've had no issues with it).